ivancuric/css-selector-performance/Optimizing CSS.md

 ## Quality over quantity

 A bigger problem of simply having expensive selectors is having _a lot_ of them.
 This is know as "style bloat", and you've probably seen the problem a lot.
-The t
+The typical
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5NzMyNDg3MV19
+eyJoaXN0b3J5IjpbMTk3OTg5ODY1XX0=
 -->